Compass vs Railway Tracks: Unpacking User Mental Models for Communicating Long-Horizon Work to Humans vs. AI: Methodology

 To situate the specification writing, participants were asked to pretend that they are a manager on a team that is getting a new team member, and that they are writing a document describing a project the new team member will be working on for the next few months.
 When asked to brainstorm project ideas, participants were informed that they could be extensions of prior work, completely new ideas, or product/research ideas that did not explicitly fall under their work.
 Our requirements were that the project be relatively complex, require a few months of work, and be of interest to the participant.

-Our descriptions of the specification or ``project document'' were left purposefully vague, to learn about what participants naturally wrote for AI vs. humans. \savvas{Our description of the AI was that it was ``competent'' and powered by the latest state-of-the-art models, which at the time were: Claude 3.7, Gemini 2.5 and GPT-5.} We also described that the AI had the capabilities of writing and executing code, searching the Internet, and writing documents.
+Our descriptions of the specification or ``project document'' were left purposefully vague, to learn about what participants naturally wrote for AI vs. humans.
+Participants were given no instructions on how to write for either an AI or a human colleague.
+Instead, they were asked to write in whatever way felt natural to them, based on their own prior experiences working with each.
+Our description of the AI was that it was ``competent'' and powered by the latest state-of-the-art models, which at the time were: Claude 3.7, Gemini 2.5 and GPT-5.
+We also described that the AI had the capabilities of writing and executing code, searching the Internet, and writing documents.